merginit/merginit.com/src/lib/blog/posts/28072025-the-unseen-threat-how-social-media-fuels-a-scammers-paradise.md

 ---
-title: "The Unseen Threat: How Social Media Fuels a Scammer's Paradise"
+title: "Social Media Scams 2025: Data, Risks, and Protection"
-description: 'A deep dive into the rising tide of online fraud originating from social media platforms and what can be done to combat it.'
+description: 'Social media scams are surging.
+Explore data on Meta-driven online fraud, top tactics, and concrete steps to protect your money and accounts.'
 date: '2025-07-28'
 categories:
   - cybersecurity